So, you’re hungry to start up your own business – and Harry Redknapp with GoDaddy are showing you the recipe for success.

 The most common domain extensions you’ll see are .com, .co.uk, .org and .net.
+(You can find the answer to the common question “is a .com domain name better” here.)
 And new extensions regularly join the domain family.
 Check out .uk or .me or .london, for instance.
 Want to be business specific?
 Then there are dozens of other extensions such as .photography or .restaurant, .design or .plumbing, among many, many others.

 So, when you are searching for the availability of names, you have loads of extension options to play with.